Learn about Moses Dickson

 The Knights disbanded during the Civil War, and many members, including Dickson, joined the Union Army.
 With the end of the Civil War, Dickson focused on education and economic development among the freed people.

-Additionally, Moses Dickson was a founding member of the Missouri Equal Rights League and served as president of the Refugee Relief Board, which aided 16,000 African Americans from the South who ended up in St. Louis.
+Additionally, Moses Dickson co-founded the Missouri Equal Rights League.
+He served as president of the Refugee Relief Board, which aided 16,000 African Americans from the South who ended up in St. Louis.

 Related Article: Stories of the Underground Railroad and the Important Ties to Cincinnati